+Too much cod liver oil is bad news if you are pregnant.
 Mothers and children should be especially conscious of the vitamin A content of any cod liver oil supplement they use, though; research in rats has found that excessive levels of vitamin A intake can cause birth defects (7).

 If you don’t want to tally up your vitamin A intake so you can be sure taking a cod liver oil supplement is okay, you can also take a regular fish oil supplement, which shouldn’t have as much vitamin A in it.

 The omega 3 fatty acids in cod liver oil is exceedingly safe.
 Aside from a few scattered reports of very mild and transient gastrointestinal discomfort, no side effects are known to be associated with omega 3 fatty acids.